 Exhibit & Event Volunteers - Help install or take down temporary exhibits; set up for exhibit openings, book signings and other events in our community room; or help with slide show presentations, book sales, clean-up, etc.

-Interns are welcome in the Collections and Exhibits department of the Oregon Nikkei Legacy Center.
+Interns are welcome in the Collections and Exhibits department of the Japanese American Museum of Oregon.
 Scope of work may encompass a broad range of duties, including collections, research, education, or visitor relations.
 Interns with a specific project in mind are welcome to discuss opportunities.

 The intern will gain experience in a small, community based nonprofit museum, and will receive hands on training.
-Oregon Nikkei Legacy Center maintains historical collections, a library, and research files that as a whole comprise the collections resources for the Center.
+The Japanese American Museum of Oregon maintains historical collections, a library, and research files that as a whole comprise the collections resources for the museum.
 Materials in the collections document the Japanese American and Issei experience in Oregon and the surrounding region, with an emphasis on events leading up to and during World War II.

 Skills and Experience desired: Undergraduate or graduate student enrollment in history, museum studies, Asian American studies, or related fields.
 Thorough attention to detail, computer skills including typing, familiarity with database concepts, basic knowledge of digital scanning, and ability to keep detailed information records is helpful.